-In addition to his daily CBS Radio Network segments, Geoff has appeared on Today, Good Morning America, Squawk Box, CBS This Morning, ABC’s World News Tonight, CNN, PBS’s Nightly Business Report, and dozens of other programs.
-He also served as anchor of Wall $treet Week with Fortune on PBS.
+In addition to his daily CBS Radio Network segments (he’s done over 15,000 since 1995), Geoff has appeared on Today, Good Morning America, Squawk Box, CBS This Morning, ABC’s World News Tonight, CNN, PBS’s Nightly Business Report, and dozens of other programs.
+He also served as anchor of Wall Street Week with Fortune on PBS.

-Geoff is a respected author whose groundbreaking international bestseller, Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else, has been published in a dozen languages.
+Geoff is a respected author whose groundbreaking international bestseller, Talent Is Overrated: What Really Separates World- Class Performers from Everybody Else, has been published in a dozen languages.
 The Upside of the Downturn: Management Strategies for Difficult Times was named “Best Management Book of the Year” by Strategy + Business magazine.
 Geoff’s latest book is Humans are Underrated: What High Achievers Know That Brilliant Machines Never Will.
 It’s based on the idea in his wildly popular Fortune article “In the Future Will There Be Any Work Left for People to Do?”
-It looks at the trend of technology displacing more jobs than it creates, and the ways humans will create value for their organizations and their careers in the changing economy.
+It looks at the trend of advancing technology performing ever more tasks better than people perform them, and the ways humans will create value for their organizations and their careers in the changing economy.
 The ideas he shares have profound implications for every business and industry.

 A native of Vermillion, South Dakota, Geoff Colvin is an honors graduate of Harvard with a degree in economics and has an M.B.A. from New York University’s Stern School of Business.